Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

-Assumption~\ref{a:constant} is required to obtain precise values of the unemployment gap (proposition~\ref{p:u}).
-Yet, even without the assumption, the graph in panel~C of figure~\ref{f:gap} continues to be informative: it indicates whether unemployment is inefficiently high or low.
-Whenever unemployment is above the efficiency line, we know from~\eqref{e:u} that $v/u < (1-\z)/(\k\e)$, which indicates that unemployment is inefficiently high (proposition~\ref{p:theta}).
-Conversely, whenever unemployment is below the efficiency line, we know that unemployment is inefficiently low.
+Although assumption~\ref{a:constant} is required to compute the unemployment gap, we can determine whether unemployment is inefficiently high or low without it.
+Indeed, unemployment is inefficiently high whenever tightness is inefficiently low, which happens whenever $\t < (1-\z)/(\k\e)$ (proposition~\ref{p:theta}).
+Since \eqref{e:u} can be rewritten

-In sum, the US unemployment rate is generally inefficiently high---an inefficiency exacerbated in slumps.
-These results have implications for policymaking and macroeconomic modeling.
-First, because the unemployment spikes in recessions are inefficient, it is warranted to deploy fiscal and monetary policy in bad times to reduce unemployment.
-Second, given that the unemployment rate is almost always inefficient, and sometimes markedly so, it might not be productive to insist upon modeling the labor market as efficient---whether it is by assuming that the Hosios condition holds or by focusing on a competitive-search equilibrium.

-Finally, to provide some context, we compare our measure of the unemployment gap to three other measures: the differences between actual unemployment and its trend, the NAIRU, and the Congressional Budget Office's natural rate of unemployment (figure~\ref{f:beveridge}, panel~D).
-Trend unemployment and the NAIRU are constructed by \ct[fig.~8B]{CEG19} using state-of-the-art techniques.
-The CBO's natural rate of unemployment---which features prominently in policy discussions---is constructed by blending trend and NAIRU considerations \cp[app.~B]{Sh18}.
-The main similarity is that all four measures are countercyclical.
-This is because efficient, trend, NAIRU, and CBO unemployment rates are slow-moving while the actual unemployment rate is countercyclical.
-The main difference is that our measure is higher than the three others; the average difference over the period is 1.3--1.8 percentage points.
-This is because the efficient unemployment rate is lower than trend, NAIRU, and CBO unemployment rates.
+we infer that $\t < (1-\z)/(\k\e)$ whenever $u^*<u$.
+That is, unemployment is inefficiently high whenever the unemployment gap in figure~\ref{f:uGap} is positive; conversely, unemployment is inefficiently low whenever the unemployment gap in figure~\ref{f:uGap} is negative.
+In other words, without assumption~\ref{a:constant}, the size of the unemployment gap in figure~\ref{f:uGap} may be inaccurate, but its sign is valid.